rezmeplxrf/spendwise_web/README.md

 ### Loading External Resources

-You can load data from assets or a network:
+You can load data from local assets or a network:

 ```dart
 // Using HttpRequest